UK Electricity National Grid Demand and Output per Production Type

 Hydro : Hydroelectric - There are approximately 200 Hydroelectric stations in the UK.
 Most are situated in the Scottish and Welsh Mountain areas.

 Oil : Oil Power Stations - These stations burn oil to produce heat.
 This is used to heat water to produce steam which turns a steam turbine which drives a generator to produce electricity.
-These are only used when demand is very high due to high running costs.
-There are currently 7 Oil powered stations in the UK.
+Virtually all Oil stations have been decommissioned with just a small reserve remaining.

 Pumped : Pumped Storage Hydroelectric - Pumped storage incorporates two reservoirs.
 At times of low demand, generally at night, electricity is used to pump water from the lower to the upper basin.
 This water is then released to create power at a time when demand, and therefore price, is high.
 There are currently 4 pumped storage stations in the UK.